Sakuraco Logo

 Maples in different countries are appropriate to grow in different zones.
 The zone is a geographical area where a given plant can grow based on climate and temperatures.
 For example, Japanese maples prefer (hardiness) zones 5 – 8 in the middle and higher temperature areas.

-They can live for a hundred years or more in a favorable environment.
-In addition, Japanese maple trees are popular choices for home decor, particularly bonsai trees.
+Japanese maple trees can live for a hundred years or more in a favorable environment.
+In addition, Japanese maple trees, particularly bonsai trees, are popular choices for home decor.
 Bonsai trees are commonly present in Japanese homes for reasons related to art and spirituality.

 What is the Kaede maple tree?